Truman Show delusion: Reported cases

-Truman Syndrome
+Truman syndrome

-In the United Kingdom, psychiatrists Paolo Fusar-Poli, Oliver Howes, Lucia Valmaggia, and Philip McGuire of the Institute of Psychiatry in London described in the British Journal of Psychiatry what they referred to as the "Truman Syndrome":
+In the United Kingdom, psychiatrists Paolo Fusar-Poli, Oliver Howes, Lucia Valmaggia, and Philip McGuire of the Institute of Psychiatry in London described in the British Journal of Psychiatry what they referred to as the "Truman syndrome":

 [A] preoccupying belief that the world had changed in some way that other people were aware of, which he interpreted as indicating he was the subject of a film and living in a film set (a 'fabricated world').
 This cluster of symptoms ... is a very common presenting complaint in individuals ... who may be in the prodromal phase of schizophrenia.

 The authors suggest that the "Truman explanation" is a result of the patients' search for meaning in their perception that the ordinary world has changed in some significant but inexplicable way.

 Medical relevance

 The Truman Show delusion is not officially recognized and is not a part of the Diagnostic and Statistical Manual of the American Psychiatric Association.
-The Golds do not say that it is a new diagnosis but refer to it as "a variance on known persecutory and grandiose delusions."
+The Golds do not say that it is a new diagnosis but refer to it as "a variance on known persecutory and grandiose delusions".

-In popular culture

-In Diary of a Wimpy Kid: Double Down, Greg Heffley talks about how he thinks his life is a reality TV show and that everyone in his life is an actor.